NREL/PVDegradationTools/paper/paper.md

 geospatial
-The PVDeg python library is a spatio-temporal modeling assessment tool that empowers users to calculate various PV degradation modes, for different PV technologies and materials in its database.
+The PVDeg python library is a spatio-temporal modeling assessment tool that empowers users to calculate various PV degradation modes, for different PV technologies and materials.
 It is designed to serve the PV community, including researchers, device manufacturers, and other PV stakeholders to assess different degradation modes in locations around the world.
-The library is developed and hosted open-source on GitHub, and is structured in three layers: core functions and classes, scenario analysis, and geospatial analysis.
+The library is developed and hosted open-source on GitHub, and is structured in three layers: core functions and classes, scenario analysis class, and geospatial analysis.
 These algorithms are typically implementations of models published in the existing peer-reviewed literature.
 In addition, data for PVDeg is sourced from the National Solar Radiation Database and the (NSRDB) and Photovoltaic Geographcial Information System (PVGIS).
-The core API consists of functions and classes [XX...].
-The second layer is the scenario analysis
+PVDeg also contains its own internal database of material and degradation parameters.
+The core API consists of functions and classes that provide specialized calculations for individual degradation mechanisms, material properties, and environmental modeling.
+The scenario analysis class layer wraps the core API functions into user-friendly workflows, simplifying the setup and execution of complex multi-parameter degradation studies.
+This layer provides an intuitive interface for multiple analysis components, with practical implementation examples in a series of Jupyter notebook tutorials.
+Finally, the geospatial analysis layer enables large-scale spatial analyses by automatically distributing degradation calculations across geographic regions using parallel processing and advanced data structures.
+The geospatial layer includes specialized visualization functions for mapping results and supports both uniform and stochastic spatial sampling strategies to balance computational efficiency with geographic coverage.

 The bifacial_radiance API and graphical user interface (GUI) were designed to serve the various needs of the many subfields of bifacial solar panel power research and engineering.
 The intended audience ranges from PV performance researchers, Engineering Procurement Construction (EPC) companies, installers, investors, consumers and analysts of the PV industry interested in predicting and evaluating bifacial photovoltaic systems.
 It is implemented in three layers: core RADIANCE-interface functions; ``Bifacial-Radiance``, ``Meteorological``, ``Scene``, and ``Analysis`` classes; and the ``GUI`` and ``model-chain`` classes.
 The core API consists of a collection of functions that implement commands directly to the RADIANCE software.
 These commands are typical implementations of algorithms and models described in peer-reviewed publications.
 The functions provide maximum user flexibility; however, some of the function arguments require an unwieldy number of parameters.
 The next API level contains the ``Bifacial-Radiance``, ``Meteorological``, ``Scene``, and ``Analysis`` classes.
 These abstractions provide simple methods that wrap the core function API layer and communicate with the RADIANCE software, which provides ray-trace processing capabilities.
 The method API simplification is achieved by separating the data that represent the object (object attributes) from the data that the object methods operate on (method arguments).
 For example, a ``Bifacial-Radiance`` object is represented by a ``module`` object, meteorological data, and ``scene`` objects.
 The ``gendaylit`` method operates on the meteorological data to calculate solar position with the support of algorithms from pvlib python [@pvlib], and generate corresponding sky files, linking them to the ``Bifacial-Radiance`` object.
 Then the ``makeOct`` method combines the sky files, ``module`` and ``scene`` objects when calling the function layer, returning the results from an ``Analysis`` object to the user.
 The final level of API is the ``ModelChain`` class, designed to simplify and standardize the process of stitching together the many modeling steps necessary to convert a time series of weather data to AC solar power generation, given a PV system and a location.
 The ``ModelChain`` also powers the ``GUI``, which provides a cohesive visualization of all the input parameters and options for most common modeling needs.